What Are Service Academy Nominations?

 Children of Deceased, 100% Disabled, or Missing/Captured Armed Forces veterans or Missing/Captured Federal Civilian Personnel, or Children of Medal of Honor Recipients

 Request process for these categories varies by service academy.
-Consult the Nominations pages of the Admissions website for each academy or contact Admissions directly for current procedures.
+Consult the Nominations pages of the admissions website for each academy or contact Admissions directly for current procedures.
+Note that students eligible for service connected nominations must submit an application at each Defense Department academy they are applying to.
+And remember that the US Merchant Marine Academy only uses congressional nominations.